 The wake-up call often comes when you least expect it.
 Maybe you’re enjoying a relaxing get-together with your old college buddies when someone turns to you and says, “Wow, I never thought you’d become an investment banker.
-I always thought you were going to ride around the country by motorcycle and write about the experience.”
+I always thought you’d write a novel!”
+If this leaves you wondering how to change careers, you’re not alone.

-Before you know it, you find yourself remembering your old dreams—and comparing them to where you are now.
+Before you know it, you find yourself remembering your old dreams—and comparing them to the career field where you are now.
 Life rarely goes according to plan.
 Marriage, kids, and grandkids often come earlier than imagined—or later.

 Maybe you pursued one career path because you were considered the breadwinner, but now someone else in the family is the breadwinner.
 Conversely, maybe you landed a job, thinking you’d stay for six months, and now you’ve been there for sixteen years.

-The good news: the average person will have five careers in her or his lifetime.
-It’s perfectly normal to change careers even when it seems too late!
+As this proves, it’s perfectly normal to change careers and begin a job search even when it seems too late!
 Steering your way through a career change is part calculation, part chance, and part leap-of-faith.

 Step 1: Be Mentally Prepared

 These points can help you master the psychological aspects of a career change at any age.

 For most professionals, there is no cut-off age for striking out in a new direction.
 People do it at all stages of their careers.

 If you’ve ever dreamed of leaving a large company to start your own business, you are not alone.
 Similarly, thousands of entrepreneurs and people working for one-man shops decide each year that they’d like to work for larger organizations.